banramlo/banramlo.github.io/_posts/2021-03-24-Approximation algorithm(8).md

 ---

 Linear programming is constructed with two factors.
-1. Objective function which is mizimizing/maximizing target.
+1. Objective function which is a mizimizing/maximizing target.
 2. Constraints Which are requirements for the problem.

 For example, minimize $2x + 5y + 6z$ such that $3x + 4y + 3z \ge 5$, $x + y \ge 10, x,y,z \ge 0$.